Easter Blood Drive:

 Promote the campaign, and share the vision that the church as the body of Christ can indeed contribute to the critical needs of society.

 Canadian Blood Services staff can also come into churches to speak, and/or set up info tables.
-Contact Love Ottawa for more information and help if needed.
+Contact info@easterblooddrive.ca for more information and help if needed.

 7. Can someone contribute to this campaign outside of Ottawa?

 Yes, and definitely.
-First, for those living in rural areas nearby, the CBS has a mobile blood donation clinic that travels to specific locations on a regular schedule.
-One can find out the schedule of this clinic to mobilise an entire church community to donate.
-Second, for those residing in other cities, like Toronto, Vancouver, etc, they can simply register with CBS through the Partner for Life portal of the CBS, and then join our Easter blood drive team.
+First, for those living in rural areas nearby, Canadian Blood Services (CBS) has a mobile blood donation clinic that travels to specific locations on a regular schedule.
+One can find out the schedule of this clinic to mobilize an entire church community to donate.
+Second, for those residing in other cities like Toronto, Vancouver, etc, they can simply register with CBS through the Partners for Life portal of the CBS, and then join our Easter blood drive team.
 Note that they would not see the donation spots for the Ottawa blood centre.
 They would need to book spots available in their local blood donation centres.

 Latest News